Cancer and the need for combined approaches to therapy

 Activation of AhR in immune cells

-Many cells involved in immunity express AhR.
+Many immune cells express AhR.
 Examples are macrophages, dendritic cells and T cells.
-Activation of AhR in immune cells, as a result of increased levels of AhR agonists in the tumor microenvironment, causes reduced anti-tumor immunity.
+Activation of AhR in immune cells, as a result of increased levels of kynurenine in the tumor microenvironment, causes reduced anti-tumor immunity via sebveral mechanisms.

 Hercules has developed HP163, a small molecule inhibitor of the AhR.
 By blocking AhR, Hercules' inhibitors not only boost anti-tumor immunity, they also suppress metastasis and the formation of chemo-resistant cancer stem cells.
 As such, HP163 has the potential to attack multiple vulnerabilities in the cancer microenvironment at the same time.